pi-base/data/spaces/sierpinski-space/README.md

     name: Sierpinski space on Wikipedia
 ---
 Let $X = \{0,1\}$ with open sets $\{\emptyset, \{0\}, X \}$.
-This is the particular point topology on a two-point set.
+This space may be characterized with the particular point (0) topology on a two-point set, or the excluded point (1) topology on a two-point set.

+Considered as #11 ("Sierpinski Space") in {{doi:10.1007\/978-1-4612-6290-9_6}}.

 <!-- [[Proof of Topology]]
 The open sets $\emptyset$ and $X$ are included explicitly.